Nailasalim/smart-content-moderation/README.md

 ## Acknowledgments

-- Google Generative AI for content moderation capabilities
+- GEMINI for content moderation capabilities
 - React and Express communities for excellent documentation
 - Prisma for the amazing ORM